 Sure, but if you want to arrive before 3 pm on Saturday you still have to pay Camp tuition.
-Our great great jam scene would not exist without the many musicians on our staff or the Smith College facilities, all of which costs a lot of money.
+Our great roda scene would not exist without the many musicians on our staff or the Smith College facilities, all of which costs a lot of money.
 So everyone who wants to get in on the fun needs to help us cover those expenses.
-Having done so you can use your time here any way you’d like: jam, study, sleep…as you wish!
+Having done so, you can use your time here any way you’d like: jam, study, sleep…as you wish!

 We do welcome visiting chorões after 3:00 on Saturday.
-Come play before and after our closing concert that night.
-The rest of the time, access to both our formal and informal activities is restricted to registered participants.
+Come play before and after our closing concert that night, though you’ll need to make other arrangements for a place to stay Saturday night.
+For the rest of the week, access to both our formal and informal activities is restricted to registered participants.
 Thanks for your cooperation in that regard.

 When you leave your room, please:

 The rooms are not set up for cooking of anything more complicated than an electric hot water pot (your own.)
 Some dorms do have an accessible kitchen that you are welcome to use.
-Most people seem to find it easier to eat downtown — a short walk away — than to deal with cooking.
+Most people find it easier to eat downtown—a short walk away—than to deal with cooking.

 You’ll find Smith College campus map here.
-We’ll have printed copies of these maps and building floor plans available on site.
+We’ll have printed copies of campus maps and floor plans on site.

 Smith does not provide these for us, so please bring your own.

-Although we suggest you arrive much earlier, the first thing you really need to be here for is the orientation on Tuesday morning, at 11 am.
-The purpose of the orientation is to help you get, uh, oriented: to campus, to the daily schedule, to the class levels, to the teachers, etc. We expect orientation will happen on the first floor of Cutter-Ziskind, but we’ll let you know.
+Although we suggest you arrive much earlier, the first thing you really need to be here for is the orientation on Tuesday morning, at 10:30 am.
+The purpose of the orientation is to help you get, uh, oriented: to campus, to the daily schedule, to the class levels, to the teachers, etc. We’ll let registered participants know exactly where that’s happening well before Choro Camp gets started.

 Especially if you are staying in the dorms you do not need a car while at Choro Camp.
 If you do drive here, we will provide you with a Smith parking pass and suggest you park your car for free at the Smith parking garage for the whole event.
-The free (to us) parking garage is on West St, right across from Arnold St, quite close to where we’ll be staying on campus.
+The free (to us) parking garage is on West St, right across from Arnold St.

 If you don’t want to use that facility, you have two options: